menakaj/BasicAuthenticatorPolicy/Package.md

 ## Overview

-This policy provides capability for enabling basic authentication for an pai
+This policy provides capability for enabling basic authentication for an API